 My philosophy of education is shaped, to a large degree, by Gandhi's and Martin Luther King’s emphasis on equality, inclusion and responsibility.
 For example, I truly believe that each and every student I have had the pleasure to met is equal in value and intelligent in their own unique way.
 I truly believe that it is crucial that they find their own voice and be given the chance to express what is most important to them in both their reflection papers and their semester project.
 I truly believe that we must "be the change we would like to see in the world" (Gandhi) and convey whatever qualities we deem most valuable (such as respect, compassion, etc.) in our speech, action and thoughts.
 I truly believe education is important in real time and that we can begin immediately practicing the patience, courage, honesty, organization, inclusion and commitment that led to the success of nonviolent movements throughout history.

 Philosophically, my own behavior, thoughts and voice must also comply with the principles of nonviolence.
 I strive to model the compassion, equanimity, emotional intelligence and organized dedication of my nonviolent heroes.
-I strive to create a safe environment where every student feels welcomed and where their diversity is honored as an important piece in the fabric of human potential.
+I strive to create a safe environment where each student feels welcomed and where their diversity is honored as an important piece in the fabric of human potential.
 Simply, I strive to "be the change I would like to see in the world".